Medically reviewed by Drugs.com. Last updated on Dec 26, 2021.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Crohn's disease—Use with caution.
+- Inflammatory bowel disease (eg, Crohn disease or ulcerative colitis)—Use with caution.
 May make this condition worse.

 - Infection, or history of—Secukinumab is not recommended for patients with an active infection, including tuberculosis.
 Caution should be used if you have a chronic infection or history of a recurring infection.